Are essential oils safe to ingest? There is an awful lot of controversy throughout the internet on whether or not it is safe ingesting essential oils.

 Pre-made supplement drinks featuring essential oils

 I was surprised at how much more clearly I was thinking and more energetic I felt after taking an ounce a day for a week.
-It’s not something, however, I take every day, and I do not take more than an ounce a day.
+I do not take more than an ounce a day, and often don't take it every day.
 I know people who take more, but after trying two ounces in one day I felt like I was stressing my body.
-I do tend to be more physically sensitive and use oils more conservatively.
-Your body is different from mine, and I’m sure you will notice different results.
+Though I do tend to be more physically sensitive and use oils more conservatively.
+Your body is different from mine, and I'm sure you will notice different results.

 These drinks are the only way I ingest essential oils regularly.